turt2live/matrix-dimension/README.md

 ![screenshot](https://t2bot.io/_matrix/media/v1/download/t2l.io/kWDyaWXqdsjOJgGYAMMRgGiE)

+# ⚠️ Dimension is in Alpha ⚠️

+Dimension supports some bridges and bots, however using Dimension in a production scenario is not recommended.
+Dimension uses features available in recent builds of Riot and may not work on older versions.

+There are plans on the matrix.org front to better support integration managers.
+Those changes may require an updated homeserver and Riot when made available.

 # Configuring Riot to use Dimension

 Change the values in Riot's `config.json` as shown below.
 If you do not have a `config.json`, copy the `config.sample.json` from Riot.